microsoft/Xbox-GDK-Samples/Kits/DirectXTK12/README.md

 Copyright (c) Microsoft Corporation.

-**June 9, 2022**
+**October 17, 2022**

 This package contains the "DirectX Tool Kit", a collection of helper classes for writing Direct3D 12 C++ code for Universal Windows Platform (UWP) apps for Windows 11 / Windows 10, game titles for Xbox Series X\|S / Xbox One, and Win32 desktop applications for Windows 11 / Windows 10.

-This code is designed to build with Visual Studio 2019 (16.9 or later), Visual Studio 2022, or clang for Windows v11 or later.
+This code is designed to build with Visual Studio 2019 (16.11), Visual Studio 2022, or clang for Windows v11 or later.
 Use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later is required.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).